AWS DDoS Resiliency Best Practices Overview

 Individual User Accounts

-Do not use the Root account, instead create an IAM User for each user and provide them with a unique set of Credentials and grant least privilege as required to perform their job function
+Do not use the Root account; instead create an IAM User for each user (or use AWS IAM Identity Center, formerly AWS SSO, for centralized workforce identity management) and provide them with a unique set of credentials with least-privilege access required to perform their job function.

 Secure HTTPS Access Points

-Use HTTPS, provided by all AWS services, for data transmissions, which uses public-key cryptography to prevent eavesdropping, tampering, and forgery
+Use HTTPS (TLS 1.2 minimum, TLS 1.3 recommended), provided by all AWS services, for data transmissions, which uses public-key cryptography to prevent eavesdropping, tampering, and forgery.

 Security Logs

-Use Amazon CloudTrail which provides logs of all requests for AWS resources within the account and captures information about every API call to every AWS resource you use, including sign-in events
+Use Amazon CloudTrail which provides logs of all requests for AWS resources within the account and captures information about every API call to every AWS resource you use, including sign-in events.
+CloudTrail logs can be sent to Amazon S3, CloudWatch Logs, or analyzed through Amazon Security Lake.

 Trusted Advisor Security Checks